 Special conditions are specified in Schedule 3.
 If there is a conflict between this Schedule 2 and the Special Conditions in Schedule 3, the Special Conditions will prevail.

-Can the Authority be varied?
+Can the Approval be varied?

-The Authority Holder may apply to the Grantor for variations to this Authority.
+The Approval Holder may apply to the Grantor for variations to this Approval in line with clause 7(2) of Schedule 7 of the Fast-track Approvals Act 2024.

 SCHEDULE 3